bufferbloat/WAYC-Resources/README.md

-# WAYC-Resources
-Public resources used on a private project im currently building.
+Public resources used on a soon to be released project.